 Which jobs am I eligible to apply for?

-Understanding how the federal government determines your eligibility and the types of positions available is an important first step in understanding what job opportunities you can apply for.
-Each job opportunity announcement will state: Who may be considered, Who may apply, or define an Area of Consideration.
+Understanding how the federal government determines your eligibility and the types of positions available is an important first step in understanding what jobs you can apply for.
+Each job announcement will state: Who may be considered, Who may apply, or define an Area of Consideration.

 Federal agencies typically seek candidates from one of the three following eligibility categories: